apache/druid/docs/tutorials/tutorial-latest-by.md

 This tutorial describes strategies in Apache Druid for use cases that might be handled by UPSERT in other databases.
 You can use the LATEST_BY aggregation at query time or "deltas" for numeric dimensions at insert time.

-The tutorial also includes an example of the ANY aggregation to handle deduplication use cases.

 The [Update data](./tutorial-update-data.md) tutorial demonstrates how to use batch operations to updadate data according to the timestamp, including UPSERT cases.
-However, with streaming data, you can potentially use LATEST_BY or deltas to satisfy requirements for updates.
+However, with streaming data, you can potentially use LATEST_BY or deltas to satisfy requirements otherwise handled with updates.

 ## Prerequisites